 You’ve danced with its techniques and conversed with influential artists.

 Now, you’ve been painted with knowledge, a canvas rich with understanding.

-So, step back, admire the masterpiece that is your newfound perception.
+So, step back and admire the masterpiece that is your newfound perception.

-Remember, organic modern art isn’t just a genre, it’s a living, breathing entity, feeding on creativity and growing with each stroke of the brush.
+Remember, organic modern art isn’t just a genre.
+It’s a living, breathing entity, feeding on creativity and growing with each brush stroke.